johansteyn/learn/bazel/03_java/README.txt

 This is for a multiple Java source files across packages.

-It builds a Java binary and a Java library.
+It builds a Java application and a Java library - all from a single BUILD file.

-The binary depends on teh library...
+The application depends on the library.

-Build the library using:
+Build both the application and the library using:

-  % cd src/package2
-  % bazel build :util

-Build the binary using:

   % bazel build :App

-Run in same manner as 02_java...
+This creates the application and library JAR files:

+  bazel-bin/App.jar
+  bazel-bin/libutil.jar